mr-jaf01/auth_api_system/README.md

 First, clone the Laravel backend repository to your local machine.

 git clone https://github.com/mr-jaf01/auth_api_system.git
+cd auth_api_system

-cd auth_api_system 2.
-Install Backend Dependencies
+-   2. Install Backend Dependencies
        Install the necessary PHP dependencies using Composer.

+        composer install

-composer install 3.
-Set Up Environment File
+-   3. Set Up Environment File
        Copy the .env.example file to .env and set up your environment variables (such as database connection, app key, etc.).

-cp .env.example .env 4.
-Generate Application Key Generate the Laravel application key.
+        cp .env.example .env

+-   4. Generate Application Key
+       Generate the Laravel application key.
-php artisan key:generate 5.
-Set Up Database
+       php artisan key:generate

+-   5. Set Up Database
-Create a database in MySQL (or any other database you are using).
-Update the .env file with your database details:

-DB_CONNECTION=mysql
-DB_HOST=127.0.0.1
-DB_PORT=3306
-DB_DATABASE=your_database_name
-DB_USERNAME=your_database_username
+       The default DB is SQLite

-DB_PASSWORD=your_database_password 6.
-Run Migrations and Seeders (Optional) If your project has migrations and seeders, run the following command to set up the database schema and data:
+-   6. Run Migrations and Seeders
+       If your project has migrations and seeders, run the following command to set up the database schema and data:

     php artisan migrate --seed 7.
-Serve the Laravel Application Start the Laravel server:
+Serve the Laravel Application

+-   Start the Laravel server:

     php artisan serve

-The backend should now be running at http://127.0.0.1:8000.
+-   The backend should now be running at http://127.0.0.1:8000.